 Dependencies: the following Eclipse plugins need to be installed (click on the link to see how to install the plugins):

-After creating (and opening) the file, on the Pallete on the right, the user has available a list of objects and links he can use to build his models.
+After creating (and opening) the file, in the Pallete on the right, the user has available a list of objects and links he can use to build his models.

-The user starts by creating layers, and them adds the different models that encode the domain operations, implementations and optimizations, effectively defining a set of rewrite rules, that will be available when synthesizing program architectures.
-It is recommended to model the interfaces first, and them the algorithms/patterns, as the user may automatically add any of the defined interfaces to an algorithm/pattern, selecting the algorithm/pattern box, right clicking, and selecting Wizards > Insert Interface (otherwise the user will have to manually add the interfaces, their ports, and set their attributes).
-The user will only have to set the values of the additional parameters of the interface, in case they exist.
+The user starts by creating layers, and then he adds the different model elements that encode the domain operations, implementations and optimizations, effectively defining a set of rewrite rules, which will be available when synthesizing program architectures.
+It is recommended to model the interfaces first, and then the algorithms/patterns, as the user may automatically add any of the defined interfaces to an algorithm/pattern, by selecting the algorithm/pattern box, right clicking, and selecting Wizards > Insert Interface (otherwise the user will have to manually add the interfaces, their ports, and set their attributes).
+The user will only have to set the values of the additional parameters of an interface (in case they exist) inside algorithms/patterns.

-The name of the objects (layers, boxes, ports) are specified in the attribute
+The name of the objects (layers, boxes, ports) is specified in the attribute

 The names must match the regular expression